 Reading is our top homework priority at BWJS – it is the thing that makes the biggest difference to children’s progress across the curriculum.
 Children should be reading at home, ideally every day.
-Each fortnight, children will be set a task to do which will be based on a book which they have been reading.
-We will send home a template for this wherever possible.
-These tasks will be shared with other children in the class, and children will be expected to be able to talk about them.
+During our library sessions, children will have the chance to talk about books that they have been enjoying.

 We follow a spelling curriculum at school, and we spend plenty of time learning new spellings.
 We will not be sending spellings home on a regular basis, but we will provide copies of the word lists children are working on so they can have access them at home.

-PE will be on a Wednesday and Thursday afternoon and your child will need to wear their kit (suitable for outdoor PE) into school.
+PE will be on a Wednesday and swimming will be on a Thursday afternoon.
+Your child will need to wear their kit (suitable for outdoor PE) into school on a PE day.
 On a Tuesday and Friday, children will have the opportunity to visit the library.
 Children who use library books as their reading books will have an opportunity to borrow two books, and these books should last them until their next visit.
 Please help us to maintain a good library selection by monitoring your child’s reading at home and helping us with returning books on time.
 We encourage children to explore different genres of book and would appreciate your support with this.